-Each GVA school operates under like Articles of Incorporation, Bylaws, and Conflict of Interest policy and as such are nonprofit, public schools eligible for tax exemption and eligible to receive tax-exempt donations.
-GVA-Aurora, GVA-Northglenn, and GVAC are also 501(c)(3) tax-exempt organizations classified as a public charity under the Code section 170 (b) (1) (A) (11).
-GVA Douglas County will also be applying for this additional IRS status, even though they are already acknowledged by IRS policy and Colorado statute as public, nonprofit, tax-exempt organizations.
+Each GVA school operates under like Articles of Incorporation, Bylaws, and Conflict of Interest policy and are a nonprofit public school eligible for tax exemption and eligible to receive tax-exempt donations.
+GVA-Aurora, GVA-DC, GVA-North, and GVAC are 501(c)(3) tax-exempt organizations classified as a public charity under the Code section 170 (b) (1) (A) (11).

 Each academy and the Global Village Academy Collaborative, which is the sole corporate member of each academy's organization, are public organizations and must operate in compliance with the Colorado Open Meetings Law (C.R.S.
 24-6-401) and Public Records Act (C.R.S.
 24-72-201) as well as the Family Educational Rights and Privacy Act (20 U.S.C.
 Sect.
 1232).

 The GVA governance model delegates authority and responsibility for day-to-day operations to the Principal, who is employed and supervised by the Executive Director of the central GVAC.
 The Board will, in conjunction with the Principal and GVAC, set clear operating and educational goals, including those mandated by state and federal law (e.g., No Child Left Behind) by which the performance of the Principal and the school will be measured.
 The Board is autonomous and no personnel from local school districts or charter authorizers or the GVA staff will be on the Board.
 The Board is committed to effectively pursuing the mission of the school to ensure academic success by our students.
 The Board, however, will be inclusive and will seek input from and membership on the Board of parents, educators, and community members.